MIKNSJ/structure/README.md

 to find out more.

 ## Changelog
-- Website Version 1.0 established on TBD 2024
+- Website Version 1.0 established on August 2024

 ## License
-Established on TBD 2024 by MIKNSJ.
+Established on August 2024 by MIKNSJ.